opral/monorepo/guides/build-a-global-svelte-app/build-a-global-svelte-app.md

 You are now set up with a multi-linguagal SvelteKit app using Paraglide!

-The SvelteKit adapter has a few more features that you might want to check out, such as localized paths.
-Read more about it in the [SvelteKit Adapter Documentation](https://inlang.com/m/dxnzrydw/paraglide-sveltekit-i18n).
+Paraglide-SvelteKit has a few more features that you might want to check out, such as localized paths.
+Read more about it in the [Paraglide-SvelteKit Documentation](https://inlang.com/m/dxnzrydw/paraglide-sveltekit-i18n).

 Try it on [StackBlitz](https://stackblitz.com/~/github.com/lorissigrist/paraglide-sveltekit-example)